 Support zero waste, plastic-free returnable glass packaging

-Support the cows living in sanctuary at Bradley Nook Farm
+Support the life-long care of retired cows living at Bradley Nook Farm

 You may already be familiar with the story of Jay and Katja’s journey out of animal farming from the documentary 73 Cows.

 Jay was born into the family farm with an environmentally minded father who never engaged with intensive farming, artificial fertilizers and herbicides.
 Troubled by his feelings for the animals he cared for Jay chose to go vegetarian, but carrying on with the farm work was difficult.

 Jay’s wife Katja helped with his idea to stop farming and produce renewable energy instead, investing in solar PV to make up in part for the climate damage caused by keeping livestock.